 The Alabama food stamps program, which is now referred to as the Supplemental Nutrition Assistance Program (SNAP), helps low-income families by providing them with monthly benefits.
 These funds may be used to purchase food items at authorized grocery stores, farmers markets or similar businesses.
-On the other hand, they may not be used, to purchase food at restaurants.
+On the other hand, they may not be used to purchase food at restaurants in most cases.

 If you want to participate in the SNAP program in Alabama, you must gain an understanding of the eligibility requirements and then learn how to apply.
 For instance, you must meet several work, financial and citizenship requirements.
 In AL, you may apply in person, online, via mail or by fax.
 If you are approved for benefits, you must identify which items you are eligible for purchase and which items are prohibited.
 Learn more about SNAP by reading below.

 One of the first steps in determining your food stamps eligibility in Alabama is to review the program’s criteria regarding U.S. citizenship or residency.
 In general, you must have a Social Security Number (SSN) to receive benefits, which means that you have to be either a U.S. citizen or legally present in the country.

 The rules of food stamp qualifications do allow for certain exceptions to the citizenship rule.
 For example, immigrants with disabilities, refugees, asylum seekers and certain other applicants may apply for benefits before they have lived in the country for five years.